 Or, if you’d like to incorporate nettle into your beauty routine, try this strengthening nettle vinegar hair rinse from the Pistachio Project.

 Have you tried nettle leaf tea?
-Want to give it a go?
+Want to experience the benefits of nettle tea for yourself?
 Share in the comments!

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.